 When you seek medical attention, there is an overall hope that you are safe and can trust the knowledge and training of your healthcare provider.
 Unfortunately, healthcare providers, hospitals, and nurses do not always follow protocol or the standards of care.
 Such actions are a violation of your legal rights.

-If you have questions or concerns about your labor and delivery experience, or you or your child have been diagnosed with an injury you believe could have been prevented, it is important to contact an attorney right away.
+If you have questions or concerns about your labor and delivery experience, or you or your child have been diagnosed with an injury you believe could have been prevented, it is important to contact a birth injury lawyer right away.
 You deserve to have your concerns addressed and, if applicable, to pursue the justice and compensation that you deserve.
 The team at Birth Injury Guide can help, and is here to answer your questions.
 Fill out our online form to schedule a free case review.